elolson93/CSE-5462-Project-2/README.md

  `./waf --run proj2-part4-seq` and `./waf --run proj2-part4-seq-reno`.
 These commands will have produced the necessary output files needed to plot the data.

- To see the gnuplot diagrams,
+ To see the gnuplot diagrams, after completing the *Compiling* step above, make sure the `proj2-part4-cwnd-script` and `proj2-part4-seq-script` files are in the top level directory and, from the top level directory, type `gnuplot proj2-part4-cwnd-script` followed by `gnuplot proj2-part4-seq-script`.
+The png files will then be present.